 Yoga tends to be practiced slowly—although there are fast-paced forms of yoga in which the goal is to raise the body’s temperature and one’s heart rate—and usually entails very deliberate movements and assuming various poses, each of which has specific benefits such as to improve balance, flexibility, coordination, strength, and so on, both mentally and physically.
 In addition to the obvious physical and health benefits, part of what is so unique about yoga is that each individual’s “practice,” or the level of experience one has in practicing yoga, will evolve or progress at very different speeds and involves letting go of one’s ego, being humble while embracing the notion of equality and harmony.
 As such, a major benefit of practicing yoga is the mindset that it instills in practitioners.
-In a world where everyone is so concerned about what others think and judgement and consequence, practicing yoga is a way release the burdensome thoughts and worries that many individuals carry, focusing instead on one’s bodily movements, breathing, and practicing as part of a community of equals.
+In a world where everyone is so concerned about what others think and judgment and consequence, practicing yoga is a way release the burdensome thoughts and worries that many individuals carry, focusing instead on one’s bodily movements, breathing, and practicing as part of a community of equals.

 Why Incorporate Yoga Into Your Recovery?